 What is included in the Monitoring Audit

-We perform a GAP analysis where we:
+In the Monitoring Audit, we perform a GAP analysis where we:

-- Assess the legal risks posed by the use of information and communications technology in organisations.
+- assess the legal risks posed by the use of information and communications technology in organisations.

 Where necessary, we recommend solutions which would ensure compliance with South African regulatory requirements and implement best practice where sound business practice, rather than a legal requirement, dictate that risk be managed.